 The Mariana Trench in the Philippines Sea, the second largest sea in the western part of the Pacific Ocean is the deepest trench in the world known to date.
 The trench, 340 km southeast from Guam Island, the largest island of the Mariana Islands, is a crescent-shaped trough.
 As the name implies, it is named because it is located near the Mariana Islands.

 The deepest point of the Mariana Trench is called Challenger Deep.
 It is located in the southwestern part of the trench, 10,994 meters below sea level, according to the latest data.
-The trench was first sounded by the British research vessel Challenger, which found it in 1875.
+The trench was first founded by the British research vessel Challenger, which found it in 1875.
 This is where the name of the deepest point in the world comes from.

 Why is the Mariana Trench so deep?